AaronMorgado/wireguard-server-setup/README.md

 8. enter public IP (get this form the aws instance console or by doing "ip a" prior to running script)
 9. enter network interface (normally enX0)
 10. done.

-Executive summary:
-The wireguard_setup.sh file creates a basic configuration for wireguard server and generates 1 client configuration to be used with whatever device you choose.

 How it works:
 1. installs wireguard